-The Criminal Justice Section prosecutes a variety of crimes impacting Colorado and its citizens and is recognized as a premier prosecutors’ office in the State.
+The Criminal Justice Section prosecutes a variety of crimes impacting Colorado and its citizens and is recognized as a premier prosecutors’ office in the state.

 The single largest component of the Criminal Justice Section is the Appellate Division.
 The Appellate Division is statutorily charged with handling all of the criminal appeals in the state on behalf of the people of Colorado.
-Other units within the Criminal Justice Section have statutory authority to prosecute certain types of crime throughout the state; these prosecutions are initiated either through direct filings in the appropriate jurisdiction or through use of the statewide Grand Jury.
+Other units within the Criminal Justice Section have statutory authority to prosecute certain types of crime throughout the state; these prosecutions are initially either through direct filing in the appropriate jurisdiction or through use of the statewide Grand Jury.

-The Criminal Justice Section also has Securities Fraud, Insurance Fraud and Medicaid Fraud Control Units, and an Environmental Crimes Team.
+The Criminal Justice Section also has Securities Fraud, Insurance Fraud and Medicaid Fraud Control Units, and an Environment Crimes Team.
 These units have statutory authority to prosecute offenders in Colorado in each of these areas.